kkkasprzyk/KasPI/README.md

 # KasPI

-Intelligent traffic measurement system based on Raspberry Pi device and camera
+# Project: Intelligent traffic measurement system based on Raspberry Pi device and camera

-# Project: Object Counting with GUI Integration

 ## Description
 This project is a Python application for counting objects (e.g., cars, people) in a video stream.
 It utilizes the YOLO object detection model for detecting and tracking objects in real-time.
 The application also features a graphical user interface (GUI) created using the Tkinter library, allowing users to interact with the program easily.